Here are the different types of business ownership for small business owners

 First, you’ll need to think about how much control you want over your business.
 Do you want to make all of the leadership decisions and operate solely by yourself?
 Or are you open to giving up some control if it means growing your business bigger (or getting a more significant investment)?

 If you want to operate your business completely by yourself, a sole proprietorship or LLC are your best options.
 On the other hand, if you plan to share control over your business, you can organize as a partnership, an LLC (with other members), or a corporation.

 How would you like to organize your business taxes?

 The way you structure your business makes a huge difference in how you’ll do your taxes every year.
 Some structures offer pass-through taxation, which means you can claim profits and losses on your personal tax return, while other structures are taxed separately (which can result in double taxation).

-If you don’t want to deal with possibly getting taxed twice, you’ll want to go with a sole proprietorship, general or limited partnership, or an S-corp.
+If you don’t want to deal with possibly getting taxed twice by the IRS, you’ll want to go with a sole proprietorship, general or limited partnership, or an S-corp.
 If you’re willing to sort out the double taxation issue—and you plan to grow your business big enough to reap the benefits—you can go with a regular C-corporation.

 What about LLCs?
-They’re a bit more complicated, since you can choose whether to be taxed at the personal rate or at the corporate rate—in other words, they count as a pass-through option if that’s what you’d prefer, but you can also choose to have your business taxed separately if that arrangement saves you money.
+They’re a bit more complicated since you can choose whether to be taxed at personal or corporate rates.
+In other words, they count as a pass-through option if that’s what you’d prefer, but you can also choose to have your business taxed separately if that arrangement saves you money.
 There are also some variations in LLC tax law by state.
 In general, though, LLCs are a great option for most small business owners, especially since they offer significant liability protection.

 How do you want to manage your personal liability and risk?